Skip to content

 #What If You Can’t Log In At All?

 If the attacker already changed your password and email, Instagram’s recovery flow is your path back.
-We tested it twice on test accounts where we deliberately changed the recovery email to a throwaway address.
+It still works even when the account’s current recovery email has been swapped to a throwaway address.

 Hand-drawn flowchart from forgot password through email code and video selfie verification to account restored.